Antithetic multilevel Monte Carlo estimation for multi-dimensional SDEs without L\'{e}vy area simulation: Introduction

 \section{Introduction}

 In many financial engineering applications, one is interested in the expected value of a financial derivative whose payoff depends upon the solution of a stochastic differential equation (SDE).
-Using a simple Monte Carlo method with a numerical discretisation with first order weak convergence, to achieve a root-mean-square error of $\eps$ would require $O(\eps^{-2})$ independent paths, each with $O(\eps^{-1})$ time steps, giving a computational complexity which is $O(\eps^{-3})$, \cite{dg95}.
+Using a simple Monte Carlo method with a numerical discretisation with first order weak convergence, to achieve a root-mean-square error of $\epsilon$ would require $O(\epsilon ^{-2})$ independent paths, each with $O(\epsilon^{-1})$ time steps, giving a computational complexity which is $O(\epsilon^{-3})$,~\cite{dg95}.

-Recently, Giles \cite{giles08} introduced a multilevel Monte Carlo (MLMC) estimator which enables a reduction of this computational cost to $O(\eps^{-2} (\log \eps)^2)$ for Lipschitz payoffs when using the Euler-Maruyama discretisation.
-Subsequent research using the Milstein discretisation \cite{giles08b} improved this to $O(\eps^{-2})$ for a variety of non-smooth and path-dependent options based on the solution of a scalar SDE.
-However, a weakness of the Milstein discretisation is that in multiple dimensions it generally requires the simulation of iterated It{\^o} integrals known as \Levy areas, for which there is no known efficient method except in dimension 2 \cite{gl94,rw01,wiktorsson01}.
+Recently, Giles \cite{giles08} introduced a multilevel Monte Carlo (MLMC) estimator which enables a reduction of this computational cost to $O(\epsilon^{-2} (\log{(1/\epsilon)})^2)$ for Lipschitz payoffs when using the Euler--Maruyama discretisation.
+For other discontinuous and path-dependent payoff functions, the complexity is poorer \cite{ghm09}.
+The efficiency of the MLMC method is influenced by the strong convergence order of the discretisation, and subsequent research using MLMC with the first-order Milstein discretisation for scalar SDEs, improved the complexity significantly to $O(\epsilon^{-2})$ for digital, lookback and barrier options \cite{giles08b}.
+However, a weakness of the Milstein discretisation is that in multiple dimensions it generally requires the simulation of iterated It{\^o} integrals known as L{\'e}vy areas, for which there is no known efficient method except in dimension 2 \cite{gl94,rw01,wiktorsson01}.